Fast Low-rank Representation based Spatial Pyramid Matching for Image Classification: Introduction

+The contributions of the paper are summarized as follows: 1) Different from the existing LRR methods~\cite{Liu2013,Favaro2011,Xiao2014}, the proposed LrrSPM is a multiple-scale model which integrates more discriminative information compared to the traditional LRR.
+2) Most existing LRR methods are proposed for clustering, which cannot be used for classification directly.
+In this paper, we fill this gap based on our new mathematical formulation.
+3) Our LrrSPM has a closed form solution and can be calculated very fast.
+After the dictionary is learnt from the training data, LrrSPM computes the representation of testing data by simply projecting each testing datum into another space.
+Extensive experimental results show that LrrSPM achieves competitive results on nine image databases and is $25-50$ times faster than ScSPM.

-The rest of the paper is organized as follows: Section~\ref{sec2} provides a brief review on two classic image classification methods, i.e., Spatial Pyramid Matching (SPM)~\cite{Lazebnik2006} and Sparse coding based Spatial Pyramid Matching (ScSPM)~\cite{Yang2009}.
-Section~\ref{sec3} presents our method (LrrSPM) which uses multiple-scale low rank representation rather than vector quantization or sparse code to represent each image.
-Moreover, a fast and online low rank representation method is introduced.
-Section~\ref{sec4} carries out some experiments using seven image data sets and several popular approaches.
-Finally, Section~\ref{sec5} concludes this paper.
+The rest of the paper is organized as follows: Section~\ref{sec2} provides a brief review on two classic image classification methods, i.e., SPM~\cite{Lazebnik2006} and ScSPM~\cite{Yang2009}.
+Section~\ref{sec3} presents our method (i.e., LrrSPM) which uses multiple-scale low rank representation to represent each image.
+Section~\ref{sec4} carries out some experiments using nine image data sets and several popular approaches.
+Finally, Section~\ref{sec5} concludes this work.

 \textbf{Notations:} Lower-case bold letters represent column vectors and upper-case bold ones denote matrices. $\mathbf{A}^T$ and $\mathbf{A}^{-1}$ denote the transpose and pseudo-inverse of the matrix $\mathbf{A}$, respectively. $\mathbf{I}$ denotes the identity matrix. \tablename~\ref{tab1} summarizes some notations used throughout the paper.